chencyc123/sts4/Starter-Projects.md

-Describes various wizards provided by STS 4 for getting started quickly creating Spring Boot Projects and modifying a project's 'starter' dependencies.
+Describes various wizards for creating Spring Boot Starter Projects and modifying a project's 'starter' dependencies.

 # New Spring Starter Wizard